LinuxHeki/XMRiGUI/README.md

 <br>

 ## Custom XMRig
-If you want to use custom version of XMRig you need to replace `xmrig` with new one and than reinstall XMRiGUI or replace `/opt/xmrigui/xmrig` and restart the app.
+If you want to use custom version of XMRig you need to replace `xmrig` with the new one and than reinstall XMRiGUI or replace `/opt/xmrigui/xmrig` and restart the app.
 <br>
 <br>